 velocity of planets in larger orbits is slower.
 See graph above right.

-elliptical, whereas they were assumed to be circular.
+orbits are elliptical, whereas they were assumed to be circular.

 Note that Kepler's Laws were derived empirically from